ibm-cloud-docs/vmwaresolutions/shared/shared_creatingendpoints.md

   2. Provide the IP addresses or subnets to allowlist.
   3. Click **Create**.

+For more information about creating a private network endpoint for virtual data center instances and to review an example of a successful configuration, see [Order a Private Network Endpoint (PNE) to connect your IBM account to your IBM VMWare Solutions Shared virtual datacenter (vDC)](https://mlwiles.github.io/vmwaresolutions/vcd/order-pne/){:external}.

 ### Results after you create a private network endpoint for virtual data center instances
 {: #shared_creatingendpoints-add-procedure-results}

 1. The status of the private network endpoint is changed to **Creating**.
 2. When the private network endpoint is created, the status changes to **ReadyToUse**.

+## Procedure to create and connect an IPSec tunnel over a private network endpoint
+{: #shared_creatingendpoints-ipsec-tunnel}

+After you create a private network endpoint for your virtual data center instance, you can use the private network endpoint to create an IPSec tunnel between your IBM account and the virtual data center.
+For more information, see [IPSec Tunnel over IBM Private Network Endpoint (PNE)](https://mlwiles.github.io/vmwaresolutions/vcd/ipsec-pne/){:external}.

 ## Procedure to view a private network endpoint for virtual data center instances
 {: #shared_creatingendpoints-view-procedure}